hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Setting up

-Here, we describe downloading and open the R project. screenshot to show the directory structure.
-Open new R script?
-Or work directy from notebook?
+* Here, we describe downloading and open the R project.
+* Screenshot to show the directory structure.
+* Open new R script?
+Or work directly from notebook?

 ## Loading Libraries